artkonekt/enum/docs/README.md

 # Konekt Enum Documentation

+> **Why not PHP 8.1 Enums?** This package was created back in 2013, and has been in use across many libraries.
+> We're planning to find the way to make this package be based on native PHP enums AND keep compatibility
+> with earlier versions as much as possible.
+This is expected in the **v5.0** release.

 ## What's An Enum?

 Enums are handy when a variable (especially a method parameter) can only take one out of a small set of possible values.